Gladiolus murielae

 It is a cormous perennial growing to 70–100 cm tall, with linear leaves and in late summer, numerous fragrant white flowers with a maroon (occasionally orange) blotch in the throat, on slender nodding stems.
 Widely cultivated, it is a common subject in western and southern European gardens, where the corms are lifted every year and stored in frost-free conditions.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

-Hardiness: Zones 7–10 (6b with deep planting and mulching)

 Taxonomy

 The species was first described as Acidanthera bicolor by Christian Hochstetter in 1844.
 In 1973, Wessel Marais included the genus Acidanthera in Gladiolus.
 As the name Gladiolus bicolor had already been published by John Gilbert Baker in 1877 for a different species of Gladiolus, Marais needed another name.
 He chose to call the species Gladiolus callianthus.
 Marais was apparently unaware that James Kelway had already published the name Gladiolus murielae in 1932, so that the name "G. callianthus" was superfluous.
 The epithet murielae honours Muriel Erskine; her husband had collected in Ethiopia the specimen on which Kelway based the name.

 The species is often still offered for sale under the name Acidanthera bicolor, sometimes with murielae added as an infraspecific name, or even as the cultivar name 'Murielae'.